emfcamp/Website/templates/about/health.md

 Make sure you drink plenty of water &mdash; there are water points across the site and free water is provided at the bars.
 Bring sunscreen, wear it, and re-apply regularly, even if it's cloudy.

 Bring plenty of warm clothing and layers as it can get surprisingly cold at night.

+## Medicine storage

+[Cold/frozen storage](/about/accessibility#coldfrozen-storage) is available for medicines and medically necessary cooling packs; all items must be clearly labelled.
+Please note that we provide this storage on a best-effort basis: fridges/freezers may need to be frequently accessed, and there may be power interruptions.